 It can be a real struggle to accurately represent what a job really is like before the new hire starts.
 This is especially true if companies are only trying to show the positive sides of the job they’re hiring for.

-While we all want to attract top-level candidates excited about the open position, not letting them in on the challenges or struggles can lead to unhappiness down the road.
+While we all want to attract top-level candidates excited about the open position, not letting them in on the challenges or struggles can lead to unhappiness and early attrition down the road.
 That’s why it’s always important to give new hires and job candidates a realistic view of what the job will be like.

 And that’s exactly why we’ll take a look at the basics of RJPs today.
 What are they, how can they help, and most of all, how can you add a realistic job preview to your hiring process yourself?

 A realistic job preview offers a realistic look into what a job is actually like – no sugar coating – showing both the positives and the negatives so the candidate can get a real feel for what skills and qualifications are needed on the job, as well as what a typical day would look like.

 You’re letting your candidates know your expectations on the on hand.
 And they’re able to assess if this fits within what they’re looking for on the other.
 We’ve said it before – but a truly efficient recruitment process should be a two-way street.
 An RJP makes it so.

 Also, establishing expectations ahead of time makes sure everyone is on the same page before the hiring process is complete and weeds out candidates that are not fully committed.